 Dr. Lorena Fuentes is Co-Founder and Principal of Ladysmith.
 Lorena earned her PhD from the University of London, Birkbeck, as a School of Social Sciences Fellow and as Chair of the Gender & Social Policy in Latin America Academic Working Group.
 Her recent research analyzes how gender norms shape and constrain policy interventions around gender-based violence and insecurity.
 Lorena is currently a Research Affiliate at the University of California’s Center for Population Research and also proudly serves as an Advisory Board Member of the Justice for My Sister Collective.
 Email Lorena at firstname.lastname@example.org.

-Barbara Clabots is a Senior Research Affiliate at Ladysmith.
+Barbara Clabots is an Affiliate Researcher at Ladysmith.
 Bringing gender equality and environmental research into conversation, and using quantitative methods, Barbara identifies trends in intersecting worlds.
 She earned a Masters of Marine Affairs at the University of Washington as a Foreign Language and Area Studies Fellow in Southeast Asian Studies, and has worked for the International Union for the Conservation of Nature’s Global Gender Office and advises Washington Women for Climate Action Now.
 Her analyses and advocacy pieces are published in the Seattle Globalist, Yes!
 Magazine, and The Establishment.